-Danielle Deiseroth is a junior in SEAS majoring in Chemical Engineering and minoring in Earth and Environmental Engineering.
-This summer, Danielle interned on Capitol Hill in the House of Representatives and at political startup Polis (founded by the former president of Columbia Roosevelt, Kendall Tucker).
-She joined Roosevelt her freshman year thanks to her suitemate and current Education Center Co-Director Nicki Felmus, and is eternally grateful to Roosevelt and her Roos fam for inspiring her love of policy.
+Danielle Deiseroth is a senior in SEAS majoring in Chemical Engineering and minoring in Earth and Environmental Engineering.
+She wants to combine her passions for engineering and politics by pursuing a career in environmental or energy policy.
+In the past, Danielle has interned for former New York State Senator Daniel Squadron, Congressman Tim Murphy, and political startup Polis.
 Danielle is originally from Pittsburgh, Pennsylvania, and in her free time loves cheering on Pittsburgh sports teams and doing the New York Times crossword.

 Treasurer: Emma Cloyd